 SEC.
 3.08 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed at the Contractor facilities, except during field season when the Contractor will work at the field site location or in designated DGGS camps.
+The location(s) the work is to be performed, completed and managed shall be at the contractor's facilities.

-The State WILL NOT provide workspace for the Contractor while not in the field, however the State Will provide workspace while performing work at field site locations.
+The State WILL NOT provide workspace for the Contractor.
+The Contractor must provide its own workspace.